One of the most important questions in evaluating a token sale is “What is the role of the token being sold?”

 Tokens with this right entitle holders to influence the direction of the platform or protocol: vendor selection, additional features, even some basic protocol decisions.
 This is a basic feature of Distributed Autonomous Organizations (DAOs), like DigixDAO and TheDAO1.

-Disadvantages: There are previous few working examples of governance tokens: the effort suffers from poor UX and low levels of engagement among token holders.
+Disadvantages: There are few working examples of governance tokens.
+The effort suffers from poor UX and low levels of engagement among token holders.
 There are also few guidelines about how, how often, and about what decisions to consult token holders.
 Developers risk expending precious resources managing this community or being accused of deceiving token holders if there are no opportunities to exercise these rights.

 Block Creation Rights